meilisearch/documentation/learn/getting_started/chapter_1_filtering_and_sorting.md

 }
 ```

+To learn more about `filterableAttributes` and how to configure them, refer to our [dedicated guide](/reference/features/filtering_and_faceted_search.md).

 ## Sorting

 By default, MeiliSearch focuses on ordering results according to their relevancy.
 You can alter this sorting behavior so users can decide at search time what type of results they want to see first.